-The type of surgery the doctor recommends depends on the size and location of the tumor and on how well the patient’s lungs are working.
-If a patient’s lungs are healthy, a lobectomy is most commonly the preferred operation.
-Removing more of the lung tissue may provide a better chance to cure the lung cancer.
+The type of surgery the thoracic surgeon recommends depends on the size and location of the tumor and on how well the patient’s lungs are working.
+If a patient’s lungs are healthy, a lobectomy is most commonly the preferred operation.5

 Lobectomy is the removal of one of the five A portion of an organ of the lung.
-When non-small cell lung cancer (NSCLC) is detected at a very early stage, a lobectomy is the most effective type of surgery, even when the lung tumor is very small.
+When non-small cell lung cancer (NSCLC) is detected at an early stage, a lobectomy is the most effective type of surgery, even when the lung tumor is very small.

 A segmentectomy removes one of the small segments within the lobes of the lung that contains a cancer.
 The amount of lung tissue removed is between what is removed in a lobectomy and in a wedge resection.
-Like wedge resection, it is recommended only for treating A stage in which the lung tumor has grown through the innermost lining of the lung into deeper lung tissue; the tumor is no more than 5 centimeters across; and cancer cells have not spread to nearby tissues or lymph nodes that are less than 2 cm wide and for elderly patients or those with other medical conditions that make removing the entire lobe dangerous.
+Like wedge resection, it is recommended only for treating lung tumors that are 2 cm or less wide or, as with wedge resections, if the patient has poor lung function and/or other medical conditions that make removing the entire lobe dangerous.

 Pneumonectomy is the surgical removal of the entire lung.
 This type of surgery is usually required if the tumor is very large or is close to the center of the chest.

 This surgery is used for tumors that involve the large airways.
 The tumor and a portion of the airway are removed and the ends of the airway are rejoined so remaining lobes can be left in place.
-A surgeon may do this operation instead of a pneumonectomy to preserve more lung function.
+A surgeon may perform this type of surger rather than a pneumonectomy in order to preserve more lung function.